“Ted Kooser: Fifty Years of Poetry that Matters”

 This peer-reviewed journal seeks lively submissions for its latest issues on any aspect of European cultural and creative activity.

 - Early submission is encouraged -

 The journal is interested in contemporary practices, but also in historical, contextual, biographical or theoretical analyses relating to past cultural activities in Europe.

 Papers or exploratory critical or creative pieces relating to European media, literature and the writing arts, film, music, new media, art and design, architecture, drama and dance or fine art are all very welcome.

 CRITICAL CONVERSATIONS IN HORROR STUDIES

 Series editor: Dawn Keetley

-Lehigh University Press is introducing a new series, Critical Conversations in Horror Studies, edited by Dawn Keetley, Professor of English at Lehigh University.
-We are seeking manuscripts in all areas of horror studies, broadly defined.
+Lehigh University Press's book series Critical Conversations in Horror Studies, edited by Dawn Keetley, Professor of English and Film at Lehigh University, is seeking manuscripts in all areas of horror studies, broadly defined.